gdi0110/garage-car-sensor/README.md

-# garage-car-sensor
+# Garage Car Sensor
- Ultrasonic Sensor to Detect Car
+ Ultrasonic Sensor to Detect a Car with a visual indication of where the best parking spot is.